awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

    1. You might need to add more inbound or outbound rules to the network ACL, depending on how you plan to use AWS Cloud9\.
 See the documentation for the web services or APIs you want to allow to communicate into or out of the VPC for the **Type**, **Protocol**, **Port Range**, and **Source** values to specify for these rules\.

-## Create a Subnet for AWS Cloud9<a name="vpc-settings-create-subnet"></a>
+## Create a subnet for AWS Cloud9<a name="vpc-settings-create-subnet"></a>

 You can use the Amazon VPC console to create a subnet for a VPC that is compatible with AWS Cloud9\.

 If you followed the previous procedure to create a VPC for AWS Cloud9, you do not also need to follow this procedure\.
 This is because the **Create new VPC** wizard creates a subnet for you automatically\.

 **Important**
 The AWS account must already have a compatible VPC in the same AWS Region for the environment\.
-For more information, see the VPC requirements in [Amazon VPC Requirements for AWS Cloud9](#vpc-settings-requirements)\.
+For more information, see the VPC requirements in [Amazon VPC requirements for AWS Cloud9](#vpc-settings-requirements)\.
 For this procedure, we recommend you sign in to the AWS Management Console, and then open the Amazon VPC console using credentials for an IAM administrator user in your AWS account\.
 If you can't do this, check with your AWS account administrator\.
 Some organizations may not allow you to create subnets on your own\.
 If you cannot create a subnet, check with your AWS account administrator or network administrator\.